monero-project/monero/CONTRIBUTING.md

 you're making a buggy patch, then a later patch to fix the bug, both patches should be merged).

+If you've made random unrelated changes (either because your editor is annoying or you made them for other reasons), you can select what changes go into the coming commit using git add -p, which walks you through all the changes and asks whether or not to include this particular change.
+This helps create clean patches without any irrelevant changes. git diff will show you the changes in your tree. git diff --cached will show what is currently staged for commit.
+As you add hunks with git add -p, those hunks will "move" from the git diff output to the git diff --cached output, so you can see clearly what your commit is going to look like.

 ## Commits and Pull Requests

 Commit messages should be sensible.
 That means a subject line that